Empower Your Practice

 Before deciding what the right fit for your practice is, you should carefully consider the pros and cons of each.

-• It’s familiar and easy to use.
-Many doctors are used to the old paper record system.
-That’s because they are more familiar with it and thus less likely to make mistakes.
+It's familiar and easy to use.
+Many doctors are used to the old paper charting system.
+That's because they are more familiar with it and thus less likely to make mistakes.

-• It’s easy to customize.
-Whenever you need to change formats or customize templates, all you need to do is design new ones using a simple text editor and print them out.
+It's easy to customise.
+Whenever you need to change formats or customise templates, all you need to do is design new ones using a simple text editor and print them out.
 However, with EMR, you need the software developers to make such changes.

-• Takes up a lot of space.
-Paper records need to be stored in cabinets that take up a lot of space.
+Takes up a lot of space.
+Clinicians store paper records in cabinets that take up a lot of space.
 If your healthcare practice has many patients, you will need to dedicate a lot of space to records alone.

-• It offers no backup and has limited security.
+It offers no backup and has limited security.
 Paper records are protected by weak security measures (such as locked cabinets) that can easily be breached.
-And in case of damage or loss, paper-based medical records can never be retrieved.
+And in case of natural disaster or loss, paper-based medical records can never be retrieved.

-• Cannot be accessed from anywhere but the clinic.
-Paper records can only be used inside the clinic.
+Cannot be accessed from anywhere but the clinic.
+You can use paper records only inside the clinic.
 If a patient transfers to another clinic or consults with an external expert, you will need to make copies of their records.

 EMR Pros & Cons